-Using Kong Ingress Controller Addon
+Using the Kong Ingress Controller Addon

 Kong Ingress Controller (KIC) running on your minikube server.